amyhuang95/P2P-Data-Sharing-App/README.md

 # P2P-Data-Sharing-App
-App that shares files and clipboards between devices in local area network without relying on external servers
+App that shares files and clipboards between devices in local area network without relying on external servers;